tpanajott/ArduLog/README.md

 # ArduLog
 ArduLog is a simple to use library mean to print log messages to a serial console.
-ArduLog supports use of colors by using `logger.SetUseDecorations(true)` before importing ArduLog.h
+ArduLog supports use of colors by using `logger.SetUseDecorations(true)`.

 ## With decorators
 ![with decorators](images/with_decorators.png)